 Andy hangs up the phone and continues to unpack boxes.

 At the time, I didn’t like 1992 very much.
 In fact, I sporadically wrote a diary documenting my dreary days in a dead-end job.
 I was 17 years old, crimped my hair and wore baggy black cardigans because I wanted to be Robert Smith.
 But instead, I was working in a store room at the arse-end of an annex building and every day just dragged.

 When I feel overwhelmed by the unrelenting news cycle and general information overload of 21st-century life, my mind leaps to that blissfully disconnected little world with its gunmetal grey shelving.
 No mobile or smartphone, no apps or social media, no computer (no Google), no wall-mounted TV with rolling news – nothing.
 Just my thoughts and a notebook, in which I would scribble wry observations for my diary and scraps of lyrics for songs I would never write.

 Even when I got a new job and moved from the storeroom to one of the large office buildings on site, I was still largely disconnected from the wider world during the day.
-Even though I had a computer, it only ran software for processing information.
+Even though I had a computer, it only ran software for data input and record retrieval.
 It was all blinking block cursors and compulsory data fields.
-Work distractions didn’t come in the form of Twitter, Facebook or multiple visits to Buzzfeed, they came in the form of a twice-daily tea trolley, where you could queue for anything up to half an hour for a Mars bar.
+Work distractions didn’t come in the form of Twitter, Facebook or multiple visits to Instagram, they came in the form of a twice-daily tea trolley, where you could queue for anything up to half an hour for a Mars bar.
 Other distractions were quite unexpected, like when George – a sexagenarian who worked across the office from me – suffered a stroke at his desk.
-Sometimes, I would head off on an odyssey to find a toilet I’d never used before, which often took me through mirror image offices and mysterious departments on other floors.
+Sometimes I would head off on an odyssey to find a toilet I’d never used before, which often took me through mirror image offices and mysterious departments on other floors.
 It was like travelling through alternate universes; everything the same, but different.
 Some days, it felt like I wandered for miles.